 St George's Park, Port Elizabeth, Cricket ground and public park in Port Elizabeth, South Africa.

-St George's Park is a cricket ground and public park in Port Elizabeth that features a cricket field, Olympic swimming pool, tennis courts, and lawn bowling greens.
-The grounds also house the Nelson Mandela Metropolitan Art Museum and the Mannville Open Air Theatre, making it a diverse venue for sports and culture.
+St George's Park is a cricket ground and public park in Port Elizabeth, Eastern Cape, South Africa, with a cricket field, an Olympic swimming pool, tennis courts, and lawn bowling greens.
+The grounds also contain the Nelson Mandela Metropolitan Art Museum, making this a place where sport and art sit side by side.

 The community of curious travelers